tachiyomiorg/website/src/help/faq/README.md

 Be aware that it could be a network issue on your device or on the site you are trying to download from.

 #### Can you make it possible to store manga on both internal storage and external SD-card?
-At the moment, no. You could try using symlinks but that requires having your phone rooted.
+At the moment, no. You could try using symlinks but that requires having your device rooted.
 ::: note
-Read more about rooting your phone [here](https://www.xda-developers.com/root/)
+Read more about rooting your device [here](https://www.xda-developers.com/root/)
 :::

 ### Tracking